adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
 = 1.5.0 =
-* ADDED : Support for list in customization edition form.
-* ADDED : Support for redirection after booking in customization edition form.
+* FIXED : A bug when adding another member for multiple booking and when not having customized fields.
 * TESTED : tested WordPress 5.3.

 == Changelog ==